 Feel free to contact us at email@example.com or use the support chat available on the bottom left corner of the platform.

 When and how will I be paid?

-You will be paid per audio minute, according to the display in the platform.
+You can be paid in two ways: payment per audio minute or payment per word.
+The payment methods differ from one another based on job type.
 Payment is currently made via PayPal and is transferred every second Monday, based on all the audio files you completed in the prior weeks.
 Please make sure you register for Verbit with your PayPal account email and that your PayPal is active before requesting payment.